smapiot/piral/src/plugins/piral-menu/README.md

 The provided library only brings API extensions for pilets to a Piral instance.

-For the setup of the library itself you'll need to import `createMenuApi` from the `piral-menu` package.
+For the setup of the library itself, you'll need to import `createMenuApi` from the `piral-menu` package.

 ```ts
 import { createMenuApi } from 'piral-menu';